decentraland/sdk-mini-games/README.md

 #### queue.getQueue(): Player[]
 Returns an array of players in the queue, sorted by the ime they join the queue.

+#### queue.initQueueDisplay(displayTransform: TransformType): void
+Create a display on the scene that informs the player the current status of the queue.
+After installing the library needs to place display glb model in `mini-game-assets/models/queueDisplay/workstation_display.glb`

 ### Listener for active player updates
 #### listeners.onActivePlayerChange